Driving Model Quality for Dr. Born – DR.Ermel GmbH

-All project members are provided with the free version of BIMcollab ZOOM as an IFC viewer for navigating through the IFC coordination models and creating tasks.
-Selected users from their respective departments and the main general coordinators use the paid ZOOM licenses for coordination and quality control (clash detection, information enrichment, etc.).
-For additional issue management, the online model viewer integrated into the Autodesk Construction Cloud can also be used via the BIMcollab Cloud Server in the office, on-site and on business trips.
+All project members are provided with the Viewer version of BIMcollab Zoom as an IFC viewer for navigating through the IFC coordination models and creating tasks.
+Selected users from their respective departments and the main general coordinators use the paid Zoom licenses for coordination and quality control (clash detection, information enrichment, etc.).
+For additional issue management, the online model viewer integrated into the Autodesk Construction Cloud can also be used via the BIMcollab Nexus Server in the office, on-site and on business trips.

 The most important part of issue management is always the issue itself.
 Alexander shows us the process of creating and resolving an issue and emphasizes how helpful the transfer of the issue view in the native software solutions and modeling tools (Revit, Civil3D, etc.) through the BCF Manager is.
 As the object is directly referenced and selected, it simplifies the process by greatly reducing the risk of confusing the objects to be edited.
 The user interface in the BIMcollab BCF Manager is identical to the various software solutions and is user-friendly and easy to use.
 Additional training for new BCF software is thus reduced to a minimum.

-The multitude of organization options in the BIMCollab Cloud allows for easy filtering and a good understanding of the processing status of the issues.
+The multitude of organization options in BIMCollab Nexus allows for easy filtering and a good understanding of the processing status of the issues.
 This functionality is helpful to keep track of pending issues.
-The dashboard in the BIMCollab Cloud is a great feature to track the project's progress through visual graphics.
+The dashboard in BIMCollab Nexus is a great feature to track the project’s progress through visual graphics.
 These are also used for rough assessments of the internal planning and coordination process.

 Other BIMcollab applications